pianohacker/secretgarden/README.md

 If `$ ssh-add -l` returns nothing, then add your SSH key with `$ ssh-add`.

+**Note**: only RSA and ED25519 keys are accepted.
+DSA and ECDSA keys generate random signatures, making them unusable for key derivation.

 If it returns an error, you likely aren't running `ssh-agent`.
 You can start it for your current shell with `$ eval $(ssh-agent)`, but should probably add that command to your login script.